 I’ve been wanting to create a newsletter for some time now…and procrastinating.
 I had my sights on using a service like MailChimp but the technical aspects kept me from moving forward…..So I took a BABY STEP and wrote a newsletter … Continue reading The Klutter Koach Newsletter Premier Edition: Issue #1

 Hi and thanks for clicking!
 LET ME TELL YOU ABOUT MYSELF.
 I’m Karen Furman aka The Klutter Koach, which is Coach spelled with K for Karen, not ko-ach (strength).
 I’m not sure if it’s my signature BLUE GLASSES (which were once gray) or my friendly demeanor but when I meet people they say ‘Oh-you’re the organizer lady’.
 Yep.
 That’s me.
-I’m mom to six kids ages 4-20.
-Before you start doing mental math and thinking I look too young to have a 20 year old, I will tell you to add fifteen years to the age you think I am … Continue reading Who is The Klutter Koach?
+I’m a mom to six kids ages 4-20.
+Before you start doing mental math and thinking I look too young to have a 20-year-old, I will tell you to add fifteen years to the age you think I am and … Continue reading Who is The Klutter Koach?

 In the USA today it is Veterans Day, a federal holiday observed annually on November 11 which honors military persons who have served in the United States armed forces: army, navy, air force, marines, and coast guard.
 There are stories to … Continue reading Veterans Day: Military Memories

 I’ve always loved mint.
 From Girl Scout Mint Thins to Fannie Mae Mint Meltaways to Junior Mints my mouth waters just thinking about any one of those delectable items.
-In my quest to modify my lifestyle (aka diet change) I discovered the most divine mint smoothie recipe and it’s uber healthy too!
+In my quest to modify my lifestyle (aka diet change) I discovered the most divine mint smoothie recipe and it’s uber-healthy too!
 I modified a recipe called Keto Mint Smoothie found on Elana’s Pantry website.
 Disclaimer: I’m neither keto nor vegan nor any named special diet.
 I just look for recipes that sound yummy that fit my food choice criteria.
-I saw ‘mint’ and knew I have to give it … Continue reading Divine Mint Smoothie
+I saw ‘mint’ and knew I have to give it a … Continue reading Divine Mint Smoothie

 “You can’t have it!”
 Regardless of what ‘it’ is, this statement may bring out the rebellious teen or Veruca Salt tantrum in us making us to want ‘it’ even more.
 On the flip-side, imagine being presented with an array of options and asked which you’d like.
 Most likely a choice would be made without further ado.
 In the context of food options, this is what’s happening in my household.
 Here’s the quest: I’m going to war against sugar and the junk food culture.
 Yikes, Karen!
 Are you nuts?
 If this is your first thought then read on… I have some … Continue reading The Battle Against Junk Food